 A CRM works by tracking the actions of active or potential customers through your business’s social media accounts, email or website; gathering information; and guiding each contact through a customer journey, such as by sending a triggered email or alerting an employee of the customer’s interest.

-Key takeaway: A "CRM," which stands for "customer relationship management," is software that manages customer relationships throughout the entire sales funnel.
+A CRM is software that manages customer relationships throughout the entire sales funnel.

 There are many benefits to using a CRM system, which can ultimately save your business time and money.
 A CRM can also increase your chances of converting leads to customers.
 Here are some of the major benefits of using a CRM platform: